It was a big year for the so-called “marketing clouds” in 2019, when it comes to customer data platforms (CDPs).

 Make the customer the central object in your technology stack with a CDP.
 Your existing marketing cloud tools will get smarter and faster as a result.

 More importantly, though, so will everything else in your martech stack.

-Watch our special webinar to discover why brands will abandon the marketing cloud suites in the months ahead — and why so many are turning to the CDP instead.
+Watch our marketing cloud webinar to discover why brands will abandon the cloud suites in 2021 — and why so many are turning to the CDP instead.